dwarvesf/playground/_memo/estimation-in-agile.md

 * The planning poker is not a vote.
 * The highest value will not be taken by default by the moderator if a consensus is not reached.
 The decision will be based on the discussions the team had.
 * If a team member is not sure about his estimate and wants a value in the middle (ie. 10 but he can choose only between 8 and 13) then he must round up (ie. 13 here).
-* **During discussion, numbers must not be mentioned at all in relation to feature size**
+* **During discussion, numbers must not be mentioned at all in relation to feature size.**

 ## Experimentation: safety plan
 The current engineering focus at DF is to improve the quality of our product, and its associated quality assurance processes.